Flagg fun: Illinois coach suggests young Duke star should stay in school and 'chase a girl'

 “Somebody threw out some story about it.
 I hope he stays.
 Man, he’d be great.
 He could probably make more here than he could in the NBA.
 He’s also got really good people around him, and that helps."

-Playing before a sellout crowd of 19,812 just steps from Broadway, the Blue Devils (24-3) earned their fourth consecutive victory and 20th in 21 games.
+Playing before a sellout crowd of 19,812 just steps from Broadway, the Blue Devils (24-3) scored their most points since a 113-49 victory over Stetson in December 2018.
 They've won eight straight at The Garden, dubbed “The World's Most Famous Arena.”

-“I thought it was an incredible atmosphere,” Flagg said.
+“I thought it was an incredible atmosphere,” Flagg said following Duke's largest win at MSG.
 “Just loved the energy.
 Saw so much blue in the crowd.”

-Flagg only played 23 1/2 minutes.
-But after the game, Underwood was asked if the 6-foot-9 forward from Maine is the best player in the country.
+Flagg only played 23 1/2 minutes as Duke handed Illinois the most lopsided loss in program history.
+After the game, Underwood was asked if the 6-foot-9 forward from Maine is the best player in the country.

 “Sure.
 Not even close," he said.